 For DISCOUNTED Tickets use PROMO CODE OVH21

-The Main Park of Walt Disney World.
+The Main Park of Walt Disney World is called Magic Kingdom.
 It is a mixture of rides, shows, parades and magic stardust.
 There is something for all here.
 Tip – although you may want to visit this as your first park, so does everyone else.
 So this park is normally busier on Sunday and Monday after the weekend flights, if you can stand the wait leave it until later in the week.
 Main things to look out for are Splash Mountain and the parades.
 Other features are the runaway mine train, the ghost house, and various shows.
 The main reason to come is the Disney Magic and nothing captures it quite like the parades.
 As usual the fireworks at night are worth the visit alone.
 It may be very busy when you leave but take your time and soak up the atmosphere.
 Arrive early it takes a long time to get from the car park to the first entrance, you then either have to get on the mono rail or ferry boat to get to the main entrance.
 Wear comfortable shoes, you’ll be using your feet a lot, there are miles of park to explore.
 The best location we have found to see the Magic Kingdom firework display and see Tinkerbell start the show is from the walkway between tomorrow land and main street or in the Pizza Pavilion (That way you can sit down and rest whilst the others stand !!).

 Disney’s Theme park based on movie studios.
 As well as many shows there are more rides here than the other Disney parks.
 The main shows not to miss here are The Indiana Jones Spectacular, The Little Mermaid, Backlot Tour, Muppets 3D- its a must.
 Remember the main show of the park is the evening spectacular – Fantasmic.
 Rides include – Star Tours, Aerosmith Rock’n’Roller Coaster and of course the Tower of Terror!!!
 Remember to learn how to use the fastpass system.
 The Fantasmic Show at the end of the night is a must.
 A spectacular show of characters, high tech lighting projected on water sprays, finished off by a firework display.
 This show is always very busy and arriving an hour early is not unusual.
 Top tip – eating in the Disney restaurants is always recommended but this time can prove to be a top choice.
 Not only do you get the usual high quality meal but a guaranteed ticket for a seat at fantasmic – participating restaurants only.
 We’ve got small children and have arrived an hour early and sat at the front, there’s enough space for the kids to play safely between the seats and the fence around the lake.
 The view of the performance was also very good.
 If you are on holiday between mid December and Mid January then check out the lights on the back lot.
 I bet you’ve never seen so many fairy lights (in excess of 4 million).